A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Conclusions and outlook

-This is obtained by including in \eqref{modelbehH} imitation dynamics-like terms $\theta_P(J)H_{NP}p$ and $\theta_{NP}(J)H_{P}(1-p)$, which describe a contagion of ideas between host individuals \cite{bauch2005, manfredi2013book, WangStatistical}.
-This contagion of ideas might be possibly motivated by some knowledge the host individuals have about past epidemics \cite{della2024geometric}, or by payoff considerations \cite{poletti2009spontaneous}.
-In the context of vector-borne epidemics, such approaches have been exploited in \cite{asfaw2018impact} and, more recently, in \cite{laxmi2022} to model the effect of bednets usage against malaria-like diseases.
-The latter, in particular, focuses on the use and misuse of Insecticide-Treated Nets (ITNs).
-Both of these papers deal with endemic scenarios: while the former considers an approach based on imitation game dynamics with an information-free approach for the changes of behaviour, the latter derives a similar model assuming that host individuals might change their behaviour according to payoff considerations on the risk of being infected, which in turn might be influenced by the information that hosts have on the current prevalence, on the mosquito density, and by seasonal terms accounting for the periodic replacement of bed-nets.
-However, while \cite{buonomo2014modeling} provides analytical results concerning the dynamics of the model, in \cite{laxmi2022} the authors mostly discuss results concerning the reproduction number(s) (and hence relevant considerations on the optimal number of ITNs usage) and numerical results (considering also social optimum insecticide-treated net use), yet showing that information-induced imitation-game dynamics might trigger recurrent epidemic waves.
-Interestingly, in \cite{laxmi2022}, the authors also discussed applications of their model to malaria control in some African countries.
-In the present work, we did not consider such dynamics.
-Yet, we believe that the approach and analysis proposed in this paper could be extended to models involving evolutionary game-like dynamics, which, anyway, will inevitably lead to much more complicated computations; see for instance \cite{della2024geometric}.
-This extension will certainly be the subject of future investigations by the authors, as well as the inclusion of additional factors relevant for the dynamics and control of mosquito-borne epidemics and applications of the proposed behavioural models to data informed real-world scenarios.
+In the context of vector-borne epidemics, similar approaches have been adopted in~\cite{asfaw2018impact} and, more recently, in~\cite{laxmi2022} to model the effect of bed-net usage in malaria-like diseases.
+The latter, in particular, focuses on both the use and misuse of Insecticide-Treated Nets (ITNs).
+Both works deal with endemic scenarios: the former is based on imitation game dynamics with information-free behavioural changes, while the latter derives a related model in which behavioural changes are driven by payoff considerations linked to infection risk, which may depend on information about current prevalence, mosquito density, and seasonal effects (e.g., periodic replacement of bed nets).
+While~\cite{asfaw2018impact} provide analytical results on the model dynamics,~\cite{laxmi2022} mainly focus on reproduction numbers (and related considerations on optimal ITN usage) and numerical simulations, while also showing that information-induced imitation dynamics may generate recurrent epidemic waves.
+Interestingly,~\cite{laxmi2022} also discuss applications to malaria control in several African countries.
+In the present work, we did not consider such mechanisms.
+Nevertheless, the approach developed here could be extended to models incorporating evolutionary game-like dynamics, although this would inevitably lead to more involved computations (see, e.g.,~\cite{della2024geometric}).
+This will be the subject of future work, together with the inclusion of additional factors relevant to the dynamics and control of mosquito-borne epidemics, and applications of the proposed behavioural models to data-informed real-world scenarios.